michael2012z/BitBible/markdown/KJV/files/Ps.md

 85. The proud have digged pits for me, which are not after thy law.

-86. All thy commandments are faithful: they persecute me wrongfully; help thou me.faithful: Heb. faithfulness
+86. All thy commandments are faithful: they persecute me wrongfully; help thou me.

 87. They had almost consumed me upon earth; but I forsook not thy precepts.